georgercarder/parameterized_trefoil_animation/README.md

-# Ball following the parameterization of the trefoil in euclidean 3 space.
+# Ball following a parameterization of the trefoil in euclidean 3 space.

 #### Could be great waiting animation.